Migraine IV Therapy in Arizona: Fast Relief at Your Door

 In Arizona, where dehydration and extreme heat are everyday realities, migraines hit harder and more often than in most states.
 Here is what you need to know about migraine IV therapy, how it works, what it costs, and how to get it delivered to your door in Queen Creek, Gilbert, San Tan Valley, and the East Valley.

-Why Migraines Hit Harder in Arizona
+Why migraines hit harder in Arizona

 Chronic dehydration.
 The desert heat pulls moisture from your body faster than you realize.
 Even mild dehydration can trigger a migraine in people who are susceptible.
-Studies show that up to 75% of Americans are chronically dehydrated, and in Arizona, that number is likely higher.
+Studies show that up to 75% of Americans are chronically dehydrated, and in Arizona that number is likely higher.

 Barometric pressure changes.
 Monsoon season brings rapid pressure shifts that are a well-documented migraine trigger.
 The sudden drop before a storm can set off an episode within hours.